Half a year ago I finally achieved my master’s degree in computing science.

 The most important part is that the code does not contain an if-statement that

-depends on the secret_idx
+depends on the secret_idx.

 Using this branch, an attacker could use timing attacks to learn the secret

-.
+value in secret_idx.
 If (for example) this value contains a password, or a

 cryptographic key, we could be in deep trouble.